reinierdevalk/abtab/README.md

     $ brew install openjdk
     $ brew link --force openjdk

-In case the `brew link` command returns a message that it was not successful, you can ignore it -- this case is dealt with in [macOS, using Homebrew](#macOS-using-homebrew).
+In case the `brew link` command returns a message that it was not successful, you can ignore it -- this case is dealt with below.

-To update to or install a specific version rather than the latest, add `@x.y.z` -- e.g., `openjdk@11.0.1`.
+To install or update to a specific version rather than the latest, add `@x.y.z` -- e.g., `openjdk@11.0.1`.

 #### Windows
 To install or update Java, run the Cygwin `setup` tool.

-### 3. Installation path
+### 3. Locating the installation path
 #### macOS, using Homebrew
 Homebrew installs Java in `/usr/local/opt/`.
 You can confirm the installation path by running